 “According to the satellite data, there has been no significant global warming for the past 18 years,” the senator said.

 Climate scientists Michael Mann, Kevin Trenberth, Andrew Dessler, Carl Mears, and Ben Santer, David Titley, and others voice what they see as limitations or shortcomings of the satellite data.
 They point to a history of documented errors and mistakes that have often caused satellites to underestimate climate warming.

 Among these errors are a failure to account for “orbital decay,” changes measuring in the diurnal cycle, and faulty calibration of satellite sensors.
-Most of all, they discourage over-reliance on any single set of data and instead urge consideration of numerous authoritative data sets.Satellite climate data 'best we have'?
-But not sufficient as sole data set.
-Click To Tweet
+Most of all, they discourage over-reliance on any single set of data and instead urge consideration of numerous authoritative data sets.”Satellite Click To Tweet

 Remote Sensing Systems scientist Carl Mears points to inherent problems in reviewing data only from a particular point in time, especially the often-chosen 1998 starting point, which was characterized by a strong El Niño.
 “If you start driving at the top of a hill, you’re going to go down, at least at the beginning,” says Mears.

 Andrew Dessler of Texas A&M says he sees in all this an example of “confirmation bias,” with climate contrarians often looking only at data that “tells them what they want to hear.”